惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Toleriane Double Repair Moisturizer SPF 30

 While using a skin-enhancing device is not a necessary step for achieving a makeup look, the pros say skin-care tools can yield better end results.
 “Tools like LED masks, microcurrent devices, or even a simple gua sha can boost circulation and sculpt the face before the makeup,” says Flores.
-“Microcurrent, EMs, electroporation, and LED technologies help boost skin absorption, tighten your facial contours and overall help prep your skin for complexion products.
+“Microcurrent, EMS, electroporation, and LED technologies help boost skin absorption, tighten your facial contours, and prep your skin for complexion products.
 It’s about reminding the canvas so the finish feels effortless.”

 LED Red Light Therapy Mask: Series 2